COVID-19: What You Need to Know

 - Liver disease

 - Overweight (BMI > 25 kg/m2, but < 30 kg/m2)

 - Pulmonary fibrosis (having damaged or scarred lung tissues)

 - Thalassemia (a type of blood disorder)

 It is important to remember that stigma and discrimination occur when people associate an infectious disease, such as COVID-19, with a population or nationality.
 COVID-19 does not target people from specific populations, ethnicities, or racial backgrounds.

 People over the age of 80 should especially take precautions, according to Dr. Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases.

-The CDC is advising these groups of people at a higher risk to stock up on supplies and medications in case of an outbreak in their community — and plan to stay home as much as possible if an outbreak occurs.
+The CDC is advising those at a higher risk to stock up on supplies and medications in case of an outbreak in their community — and plan to stay home as much as possible if an outbreak occurs.
 People over the age of 80 should avoid crowded, poorly ventilated areas, have backup plans for home health care if they are homebound and cancel any cruise ship plans, according to Messonnier.

 Take everyday precautions to keep space between yourself and others, avoid crowds and wash your hands often when you go out in public.

 For people with underlying medical conditions, it’s important that you continue to take your medications as prescribed by your doctor to keep your conditions under control.
 Before changing a prescribed medication regimen, first talk to your doctor about your concerns and follow their advice.
-They have up-to-date information about what the latest recommendations are.
+They have up-to-date information about the latest recommendations.